Music. It's a gift we cherish, or appreciate, or take for granted. Or criticize.

 encouragement.
 She would give recordings of my songs to people,

-clerks at checkout counters, the Charlie's Chips delivery man, or friends
+clerks at checkout counters, the Charlie's Chips delivery man, or

 at work, and tell them, “You need to hear this; it will help you.”
 She